markzero27/core-kit/index.md

 ## What is CoreKit?

 **CoreKit** is a modular package tailored for SwiftUI projects following Clean Architecture principles.
-It helps developers streamline dependency injection and manage network services with minimal boilerplate.
+It helps developers streamline dependency injection and manage network services with minimal code complexity.
 Whether you're building a small app or a large-scale solution, CoreKit gives you the flexibility and clarity needed to scale.

 ## Key Features